 Having your phone out is unprofessional and looks terrible at an interview.
 If it happens to go off during the interview, it will look even worse.
 Turn your phone off or leave it in the car.
 Don't get caught glancing at your phone for even just a second.
 If you happen to have a serious life event such as a family emergency, I highly encourage rescheduling the interview to another date so that you can focus and have all of your attention on the interview.
 Honesty is the best policy; be honest with your interviewers and they will understand.

 Exercising the night before the interview will help you relax and sleep better, despite nerves.
 If I have time to properly get ready afterwards, I exercise and shower before the interview.
 At the very least, I take a walk to focus and relax.
 This allows for better concentration, and your nervous energy is expended on exercise so you can be at ease.
+Check out more tips on creating a healthy body for a healthy mind and spirit here.

 I don’t do this as often, but sometimes I meditate to relax as well.
 Meditation can relax your body as well as your soul.
 I like to meditate in my car or in the bathroom prior to the interview.
 I find that by checking in with myself and speaking positively to myself helps me to focus and feel in control.